Coronary Artery Disease: Helping a Loved One

 What if CAD turns into end-stage heart failure?

 Your loved one may need special assistance if CAD leads to heart failure.
 Heart failure typically results in a weakened heart, one that cannot pump blood in sufficient quantities to the body.
-Often, people with end-stage heart failure are not able to execute all the tasks and activities that they once performed with ease, and they may rely on you for both emotional support and physical assistance.
-As you read this article, you may want to consider how you may help a loved one in either situation: recovery from a CAD-related hospital stay or the later stages of heart failure.
+Often, people with end-stage heart failure are not able to perform all the tasks and activities that they did in the past with ease.
+And they may rely on you for both emotional support and physical assistance.
+As you read this article, you may want to think about how you may help a loved one in either situation: recovery from a CAD-related hospital stay or the later stages of heart failure.

 How can I help with daily activities?

-People who have CAD may experience considerable physical limitations because of chest pain or shortness of breath with exertion or because of severe weakness.
-These people may therefore rely on others for help with relatively simple but important tasks.
+People who have CAD may have a lot of physical limitations because of chest pain or shortness of breath with exertion or because of severe weakness.
+These people may rely on others for help with relatively simple but important tasks.
 If your loved one experiences trouble with daily activities, you and your family may choose to assume a large role in managing his or her day-to-day life.
 Some of the ways in which you can help are listed below.

 How can I provide emotional support?